 It is now necessary to register directly with Pickleball Canada (PCO) and Pickleball Alberta (and with our club) using the Pickleball Canada National System (PCNS).
-Here you will pay the PCO and PA fees, and zero (or a nominal 1 cent) for your SAPC membership.
+Here you will pay the PCO and PA fees, and zero for your SAPC membership.
 Then you can join SAPC using this site, and pay your SAPC fee.
-Note that this SAPC fee formerly included your fees to PCO and PA, and now these are paid separately, so your SAPC fee has been reduced accordingly for the remainder of 2021.
+Note that this SAPC fee formerly included your fees to PCO and PA, and now these are paid separately, so your SAPC fee has been reduced accordingly.
 See the questions that follow for more details.

 The second step is to renew with SAPC on this site, as described on the Join webpage.